Practical Translation Turkish to English

 Objectives and learning outcomes of the module

-Total of 22 weeks teaching with 2 hours classroom contact per week consisting of a 1 hour lecture and a 1 hour seminar.
+Total of ten weeks teaching with 2 hours classroom contact per week consisting of a one-hour lecture and a one-hour seminar.

 Scope and syllabus